eshwen/macOS-setup/README.md

 #### Tensorflow

 If `pip install tensorflow` doesn't work, it may because it does not yet run natively on Apple Silicon.
-Run the following commands to get a usable install:
+Run the following commands to get a usable installation:

 ```sh
 pyenv install miniforge3